Last Updated; October 28, 2019

-Individuals who are compensated for providing interpreting services for deaf and hard of hearing people must be licensed with the Maine Department of Professional and Financial Regulation, Office of Professional and Occupational Regulation (OPOR).
+Individuals who are compensated for providing interpreting services for deaf and hard-of-hearing people must be licensed with the Maine Department of Professional and Financial Regulation, Office of Professional and Occupational Regulation.

-Licensed interpreters are issued a wallet sized identification card.
-It is good practice to document the identifying number on paperwork related to the interpreted encounter.
+Licensed interpreters are issued a wallet-sized identification card.
+It is good practice to document the identification number of the interpreter hired for the encounter.

 Interpreters must provide to the Office of Professional and Occupational Regulation proof that they have attained:

-Interpreting Interpreting, simply stated, is receiving a message in one language and delivering it in another.
-Interpreting is a complex process that requires a high degree of linguistic, cognitive and technical skills.
+Interpreting, simply stated, is receiving a message in one language and delivering it in another.
+Interpreting is a complex process that requires a high degree of linguistic, cognitive, and technical skills.

-Hard of Hearing Hard of Hearing are those people who have a functional hearing loss, who may or may not primarily use visual and tactile communication and who may or may not use assistive listening devices.
+Hard of Hearing people are those people who have a functional hearing loss, who may or may not primarily use visual and tactile communication and who may or may not use assistive listening devices.

-For a list of Licensed & Limited Licensed Interpreters, and/or information on licensing fees and how to apply for licensing as an interpreter for deaf and hard of hearing people, contact the:
+For a list of Conditional Licensed Interpreters, and/or information on licensing fees and how to apply for licensing as an interpreter for deaf and hard of hearing people, contact the:

 Office of Professional and Occupational Regulation